Career Development Awards for Organic Inspection Training

 In their community

-IOIA also offers an annual Organic Community Initiative Scholarship (OCIS), which provides full tuition for an IOIA-sponsored basic organic inspector training during the following year.
+IOIA also offers an annual Organic Community Initiative Award (OCIAward), which provides full tuition for an IOIA-sponsored basic organic inspector training during the following year.
 It is awarded to an individual on the basis of need and their potential to have a positive impact on their regional organic community.
-The Organic Community Initiative Scholarship is only open to applicants from outside of the US or Canada.
+The Organic Community Initiative Award is only open to applicants from outside of the US or Canada.
 Applicants can choose to attend any basic IOIA-sponsored training.
-The Scholarship pays for tuition, room and board but does not cover transportation or other expenses.
+The award pays for tuition, room and board but does not cover transportation or other expenses.

-The OCIS Travel Fund is supported entirely by donations and has helped scholarship recipients from South Korea, India, Mexico, and other countries travel to training.
+The OCIAward Travel Fund is supported entirely by donations and has helped award recipients from South Korea, India, Mexico, and other countries travel to training.

-Click here to donate to the OCIS Travel Fund.
+Click here to donate to the OCIAward Travel Fund.

 Your Support is Greatly Appreciated!